Consulting

 Basic Relationship Management Features: While efficient at handling leads, it lacks relationship intelligence features essential for consultants focused on nurturing long-term, complex client relationships.

-Limited Scalability: For larger consulting firms or those with complex client management needs, Salesflare’s scalability could be a constraint due to its focus on smaller business scenarios.
+Limited Scalability: For larger consulting firms or those with complex client management needs, Salesflare’s scalability may be a constraint given its focus on smaller businesses.

 Finding The Best CRM For Consulting